 Did you hear the one about the professional baseball team that named themselves after a serial killer who slit the throats of female prostitutes (prior to abdominal mutilations) back in the day?

 This isn’t a joke.
 A London, Ontario based member of the Frontier League (not affiliated with Major League Baseball) named their team The Rippers… presumably after Jack the Ripper looking at their logo design.
-This has caused quite a bit of kent cigarettes outrage by many including, Megan Walker, the director of a local London Abused Women’s Center stating, “People are outraged.
+This has caused quite a bit of outrage by many including, Megan Walker, the director of a local London Abused Women’s Center stating, “People are outraged.
 I think it’s appalling.
 It’s insulting and stupid and they better rethink their entire marketing strategy”.

 I can only imagine the marketing team’s response: “What?
 Too soon?”

 The team name does not offend me personally (I actually kind of like it), but what does bother me is the way the marketing/design team decided to go forward with the name and logo design without listening to their client or doing any sort of market research.
 Their job is to stay focused on the client’s requirements by sticking to the brief.